XguihuaX/llm_project/README.md

 Download the corresponding model:

-    Execute ollama run model_name
+    Execute Ollama run model_name

-    ollama supports models like those shown in the image below.
+    Ollama supports models like those shown in the image below.

-model list is shown as followed:
+model list is shown as follows:

   ![](doc/image/model.png)

-  3:For creating sub-models with custom temperatures, as ollama does not support passing temperature to the ollama API in generate, execute the following CLI commands to generate a sub-model:
+  3 For creating sub-models with custom temperatures, as Ollama does not support passing temperature to the its API in generate, execute the following CLI commands to generate a sub-model:

     echo "FROM model_name" > Modelfile  # model_name is the parent model

     echo "PARAMETER temperature temp" >> Modelfile  # temp is the custom temperature

-    ollama create sub_model_name -f Modelfile  # sub_model_name is the sub-model name
+    Ollama create sub_model_name -f Modelfile  # sub_model_name is the sub-model name

 Success in creating a personalized sub-model is indicated as shown below:
   ![](doc/image/create_sub_model.png)